sammarth-k/summer-of-qode/Python/2021/Class 2/Notes.md

 ### ``else``

-The else statement is used to give the program a case in which none of the conditions have been met.
+The ``else`` statement is used to give the program a case in which none of the conditions have been met.

-It must succeed if and elif statements because the input has to fail the required conditions (i.e. the previous conditions return False) before following the code in the 'else' subsection.
+It must succeed if and elif statements because the input has to fail the required conditions (i.e. the previous conditions return False) before following the code in the ``else`` statement.

 #### Example 1